nullxception/cherry-kde/README.md

 This theme uses [**Kvantum engine**](https://github.com/tsujan/Kvantum) for it's Application style.

 So in order to completely apply this theme, you have to open **Kvantum Manager** (command : `kvantummanager`), and then select **cherry** on **Change/Delete Theme** section.

+### Tips

+If you're using standard variant (non-solid), set your terminal emulator's background opacity to 0.85 to match titlebar's opacity.

 ### Layouts